IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 As part of the SDK [initialization](#initopts-object-void), a token auto-refresh for the identity is set up, which is triggered in the background by the timestamps on the identity or failed refresh attempts due to intermittent errors.

-Here's what you need to know about the token auto-refresh: (TBD-verify)
+Here's what you need to know about the token auto-refresh:

 - Only one token refresh call can be active at a time.
 - An unsuccessful [GET /token/refresh](../endpoints/get-token-refresh.md) response due to the user's optout or the refresh token expiration suspends  the background auto-refresh process and requires a new login ([isLoginRequired()](#isloginrequired-boolean) returns `true`).
 In all other cases, auto-refresh attempts will continue in the background.